kubernetes/kubectl/docs/maintainers/issue_backlog.md

 - Easy to review the contribution on its own without needing to examine other parts of the system
 - Low chance of needing to rebase or conflicting with changes made in parallel

-#### Consensus on work within the SIG
+### Consensus on work within the SIG

 Work described in issues in the backlog should be agreed upon by the SIG.
-PRs sent for review should have the code reviewed not the concept.
+PRs sent for review should have the code reviewed, not the _reason_ for doing the PR.

 SIG CLI needs to come up with low overhead a process for accepting proposed work.

 1. Create an issue for the work
 2. SIG agrees to accept work for the issue (as described) if it is completed